-9.138 valu
+9.142 valu

 A command which generates an entity (called value) which basically stores a string of characters.
 Most characters are valid but no white-spaces are accepted from the command line.
 The command allows simple calculations and string operations.
 It is able to read from- and write to the stack.
 The cgx command parser will scan each parameter of each command for expressions which match the name of a value and will replace the parameter by the content of the value.
 After that the command is executed.
+For example pnt P0 xvalue 0.
+0.

-For example uses the value 'xvalue'.
+uses the value 'xvalue'.
 If the user has previously defined the value with: